Godfrey22152/Multi-Tier-GitOps-Project/Monitoring/README.md

 # Setting Up Custom Monitoring Metrics for BankApp Using Prometheus, Alertmanager, and Grafana

-This guide walks you through the steps to set up the custom monitoring metrics for the `BankApp` application using Prometheus, Alertmanager, and Grafana.
+This guide walks you through the steps to set up the custom monitoring metrics for the `BankApp` application using `Prometheus`, `Alertmanager`, and `Grafana`.
 Before proceeding with the setup, ensure the necessary prerequisites are implemented in the application code.

 ## Prerequisites